tykling/certgrinder/README.md

 #### Create User
 Create a dedicated user, usually the username is just `certgrinder`.
 The user needs `sudo` access to run the `certbot` binary, and to set a couple of environment variables.
 This works:

+    certgrinder ALL=(ALL) NOPASSWD: /usr/local/bin/certbot
+    Defaults env_keep += "ACMEZONE WEBROOT"

+#### Get Certgrinder Code
-3. Get the code from Git, put it in a `certgrinder` folder in the Certgrinder users homedir.
+Get the code from Git, usually in a `certgrinder` folder in the Certgrinder users homedir.
 Get the latest release, `master` is not always in a usable state: https://github.com/tykling/certgrinder/releases
+    git clone -b 'v0.9.6' --single-branch --depth 1 https://github.com/tykling/certgrinder ~/certgrinder

+#### Configure SSH Access
-4. Certgrinder works using SSH.
-Configure `~/.ssh/authorized_keys` for your Certgrinder clients.
-Something like this works: from="2a01:3a0:1:1900:85:235:250:91",command="~/certgrinder/csrgrinder",restrict ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIOegnR+qnK2FEoaSrVwHgCIxjFkVEbW4VO31/Hd2mAwk ansible-generated on webproxy2.servers.bornhack.org
+Certgrinder works using SSH.
+Each Certgrinder client must now generate an SSH key which is to be added to `~/.ssh/authorized_keys` on the Certgrinder server.
+Something like this works:
+    from="2a01:3a0:1:1900:85:235:250:91",command="~/certgrinder/csrgrinder",restrict ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIOegnR+qnK2FEoaSrVwHgCIxjFkVEbW4VO31/Hd2mAwk ansible-generated on webproxy2.servers.bornhack.org
+The `restrict` option to OpenSSH was added recently, might not be available everywhere.

+#### Install Certbot
+Finally Certbot needs to be installed, and an account needs to be created.
+TODO: Document how to do this, but basically it happens automatically the first time Certbot is run.
+On FreeBSD the account info lives under `/usr/local/etc/letsencrypt/accounts`.

+### Installing Certgrinder Clients
+This section explains the steps to install a Certgrinder client.
+Repeat these steps on each server in need of certificates!

+#### Create Certgrinder User
+I usually run Certgrinder under a seperate user on the Certgrinder clients.
+The user needs sudo access to be able to reload/restart services after renewing certificates.
+Sometimes it is also neccesary to add some system users to the certgrinder group so they can read certificated.
+More on that later.

+#### Get Certgrinder Code
+Get the code from Git, usually in a `certgrinder` folder in the Certgrinder users homedir.
+Get the latest release, `master` is not always in a usable state: https://github.com/tykling/certgrinder/releases
+    git clone -b 'v0.9.6' --single-branch --depth 1 https://github.com/tykling/certgrinder ~/certgrinder

+#### Config File
+Certgrinders config file is in yaml format.
+Certgrinder comes with a certgrinder.yml.dist file which should be fairly selfexplanatory.
+Certgrinder expects to find it in the homedir of the user.
+See also the Files section later in this README.

+#### Virtualenv
+Certgrinder is written in Python and comes with a `requirements.txt` file to install dependencies.
+First create a new virtualenv:
+    [certgrinder@webproxy2 ~]$ virtualenv ~/virtualenv
+    New python executable in /home/certgrinder/venv/bin/python2.7
+    Also creating executable in /home/certgrinder/venv/bin/python
+    Installing setuptools, pip, wheel...done.

+And then install the required packages:

+    [certgrinder@webproxy2 ~]$ ./virtualenv/bin/pip install -r certgrinder/requirements.txt
+    ...snip....

+Done.

+#### Challenges
+Finally you need to choose which challenge to use for this Certgrinder client.
+If DNS-01 you need to create a CNAME record pointing somewhere.
+If HTTP-01 you need to create an HTTP redirect.
+See the section on challenge types above.

+### Testing
+At this point you should be ready to test!
+Certgrinder has a `--test` switch which makes `csrgrinder` use the LetsEncrypt staging environment.
+Use this until everything works!
+Certgrinder outputs some info on what happens, but mainly you need to check syslog and letsencrypt.log on the Certgrinder server.

-###
+### Crontab job
+I run Certgrinder daily, although it only attempts renewal when less than 30 days validity remains.
+When everything above works it is time to automate it by adding it to crontab.
+The following line works for me (I vary the times between servers):

+    48 2 * * * certgrinder /usr/home/certgrinder/virtualenv/bin/python /usr/home/certgrinder/certgrinder/certgrinder.py /usr/home/certgrinder/certgrinder.yml

+Note that it is neccesary to call the virtualenv python directly to make sure the correct environment is used!

 ## Additional Features
 Apart from the primary purpose of getting signed certificates the `certgrinder.py` script has a few other features that may be of use.